What we do

 We develop a range of targeted fraud prevention solutions to address identified fraud risks.
 This may include reviewing and redesigning whole systems or developing tailored guidance or other solutions.

-Our staff are the NHSCFA's most important asset.
+Our people are the NHSCFA's most important asset.
 We are committed to developing a skilled workforce, in line with the government's counter fraud professional standards.
-We carry out internal quality assurance, ensuring continued compliance with legislation and professional standards.
+We will develop our workforce through a range of initiatives including: a new Talent Management and Succession Planning approach to align our skills with organisational needs.

 Communications